Dutton Kit Cars and their owners

 As you've probably seen from the photos, the Phaeton's coming to the end of it's winter modifications.
 Still a bit to do though:

-Two drop link bars at an angle (tacked on for now) meet the Corsa C column mounting points.We'll see how this goes dealing with the…Continue
+Two drop link bars at an angle (tacked on for now) meet the Corsa C column mounting points.We'll see how this goes dealing with the torque reaction forces.
+If it's a bit wobbly, we'll think about adding some more.
+Wooden supports will shortly be…Continue

 Just a few photos of where we're at with the Phaeton upgrades....

 Adjustable bottom arms, all modded with brackets and looking saucy.
-Unfortunately, however, the rose joint inner races are 1/2" and the existing bolts are 7/16", so I need to drill out the bolt holes and fit 1/2"…Continue
+Unfortunately, however, the rose joint inner races are 1/2" and the existing bolts are 7/16", so I need to drill out the bolt holes and fit 1/2" bolts.…Continue

 Added by Roy Kemp on December 23, 2016 at 19:51 — No Comments